sematext/docs/docs/tracing/custom-pointcuts.md

 description: Instrument custom method calls with the build-in extension mechanism not handled by the Sematext infrastructure  and monitoing tracing agent

-The built-in extension mechanism can be used to instrument custom method calls that are not handled by the SPM tracing agent out of the box.
+The built-in extension mechanism can be used to instrument custom method calls that are not handled by the Sematext tracing agent out of the box.
 An extension is set of pointcuts described in XML files placed in /opt/spm/spm-monitor/ext/tracing/ directory.
 The tracing agent scans all .xml files in that directory when it starts.